Resveratrol with Pterostilbene

 It is not an essential nutrient, so there is no recommended RDA.
 A lot of the research work uses amounts of 500 mg to support cognitive benefits, but as little as 10 mg has been shown to support more effective general (not brain) blood flow.

-Yes, we produce gluten free herb vegicaps that are suitable for vegetarians; they are not tested on animals.
+Yes, our products use vegicaps that are suitable for vegetarians; they are not tested on animals.

 What are the shipping costs?